uviclibraries/html-css/act-1.md

 ## Essential content of a basic HTML document
 Up to this point, we have learned what it takes to create to create a bare bones HTML file, that is, the bare minimum elements to have a browser recognize our `about.html` file as a web page.

-Next, we will add what web developers consider the basic elements of web page, and then we will add some content to display.
+Next, we will add what web developers consider the basic elements of web page.
+After that, we will add some content to display.

 ### The body tag: <body>
 The `<body>` tag is appropriately named because that is where the body of your content—such as paragraphs, images, links, lists, and more—will be displayed on your web page.
 There can be only one set of `<body></body>` tags within an HTML file.